neuralvis/elpa-mirror/stable-melpa/modus-vivendi-theme-readme.txt

     modus-vivendi-theme-completions                    (choice)
     modus-vivendi-theme-override-colors-alist          (alist)

-The default scale is as follows (it can be customised as well):
+The default scale is as follows (it can be customized as well):

     modus-vivendi-theme-scale-1 1.05
     modus-vivendi-theme-scale-2 1.1